Ezequiel Carrera: Seattle Mariners

 The Mets traded Carrera along with Endy Chávez, Aaron Heilman, Mike Carp, and Jason Vargas to the Seattle Mariners in a 12-player deal on December 10, 2008.

-Carrera had a break-out 2009 season batting .337 with two home runs, 38 RBIs and 27 steals batting lead-off for the Double-A West Tenn Diamond Jaxx of the Midwest League.
+Carrera had a breakout 2009 season batting .337 with two home runs, 38 RBIs and 27 steals batting lead-off for the Double-A West Tenn Diamond Jaxx of the Midwest League.
 He was named to the Southern League Mid-Season All-Star Team on June 29.
 He was placed on the disabled list on July 9 with a right thumb injury.
 He was reinstated on August 1.
-Carrera and teammate Greg Halman were selected to the 2009 Southern League Postseason All-Star Team as voted upon by the league's field managers, radio broadcasters and print media.
-Carrera was also a mid-season All-Star selection as well is leading the league in batting average.
+Carrera and teammate Greg Halman were selected to the 2009 Southern League Postseason All-Star Team as voted upon by the league's field managers, radio broadcasters, and print media.
+Carrera led the league in batting average.

 Cleveland Indians

-On June 26, 2010 he was traded to the Cleveland Indians along with Juan Díaz for Russell Branyan.
+On June 26, 2010, Carrera was traded to the Cleveland Indians along with Juan Díaz for Russell Branyan.

 Carrera was called up by the Indians on May 20, 2011.
 He made his major league debut that night as a pinch hitter.
 In his first major league plate appearance, he reached first base safely on a drag bunt, driving in the game-winning run in the eighth inning.

-Carrera was optioned back to Triple-A Columbus on May 26, 2011.
-In a series of recalls and options, Carrera spent 68 games of the 2011 season with the Indians, hitting .243 with 14 runs batted in and ten stolen bases.
+Carrera was optioned back to Triple-A Columbus on May 26.
+In a series of recalls and options, Carrera spent 68 games of the 2011 season with the Indians, hitting .243 with 14 runs batted in and 10 stolen bases.
+He played in 48 games for Cleveland in 2012, batting .272 and hitting his first two MLB home runs.
 On March 25, 2013, Carrera was designated for assignment.

 Philadelphia Phillies

 Carrera was claimed off of waivers by the Philadelphia Phillies on April 2, 2013.
+He batted .077 in 13 games.
 The Phillies subsequently designated Carrera for assignment on April 30 in order to activate Delmon Young from the 15-day disabled list.

-Second stint with the Cleveland Indians
+Cleveland Indians (second stint)

 Carrera was claimed off waivers by the Indians on May 2, 2013.
-He appeared in two games before being designated for assignment yet again on May 5, 2013.
+He appeared in two games before being designated for assignment yet again on May 5.
+He returned to Triple-A Columbus for the rest of the season.

 Detroit Tigers

 Carrera signed a minor league deal with the Detroit Tigers in December 2013.
 He made his Tigers debut on August 1, 2014.
-During the 2014 season, Carrera batted .261 with two RBI's in 45 games.
+On July 3, 2014, he was elected to play in the 2014 Triple-A All-Star Game when he was playing at the Toledo Mud Hens.
+During the 2014 season, Carrera batted .261 with two RBIs in 45 games.
 On November 20, 2014, he was designated for assignment by the Tigers.
-He declined his minor league assignment, and elected to become a free agent.
+He declined his minor league assignment and elected to become a free agent.